tsvi/specman-vscode-grammar/README.md

 # Specman grammar syntax for VS Code

-This repository holds the source code for the Specman (e) HDL verification language for VS Code.
+This addon adds support for the Specman (e) HDL verification language to VS Code.

 ## Development